 Students are classified as first year, sophomore, junior, or senior on the basis of career earned semester hours.
-At the end of each academic year, a student is listed in the next higher class, provided that the necessary number of semester hours has been accumulated.

 Students are classified as First Year students until they have earned 28 semester hours.
 The earned career semester hours for each subsequent classification are: